 It is not desirable or practical to version every file in a volume.
-Novell Archive and Version Services for OES 2 Linux allows administrators to determine which files on their OES 2 Linux servers get versioned and the versioning intervals on a per-volume basis.
+Novell Archive and Version Services allows administrators to determine which files on their servers get versioned and the versioning intervals on a per-volume basis.

 For example, consider a source volume that comprises multiple directories: Users, Shared, and several directories for applications.
 Although the files in the Users and Shared directories change frequently, the files in the applications directories are fairly stable.
 Novell Archive and Version Services allows the administrator to exclude files in applications directories from versioning.